 Help Stop the Suffering!

 China’s dog and cat meat trade is a horrific and unregulated commercial industry that brutally tortures animals for profit.
 An estimated 10 million dogs and 4 million cats are slaughtered in China each year for meat.
-The dogs and cats are tied up, trucked long distances in cramped wire cages stuffed with dozens of other animals, then beaten, burned or boiled alive.
-Nobody checks to see where these animals come from – many are heartlessly stolen from their homes, or darted with poison on the streets and hauled off in vans.
+The dogs and cats are tied up, trucked long distances in cramped wire cages stuffed with dozens of other animals, then beaten, burned, or boiled alive.
+Nobody checks to see where these animals come from – many are heartlessly stolen from their homes or darted with poison on the streets and dragged away to slaughterhouses.

-Legislation to end the dog and cat meat trade has been proposed by National People’s Congress Deputy Zheng Xiaohe, and almost 9 million Chinese citizens have voiced their opinion online in support of the legislation.
+Although it was once illegal to keep dogs as pets in China, times have changed and many households now include dogs as part of the family.
+This has led many Chinese citizens to shun dog meat and speak out against the cruel industry, resulting in a decrease in the number of dogs slaughtered for their meat.
+Legislation to end the dog and cat meat trade has been proposed by National People’s Congress Deputy Zheng Xiaohe and almost nine million Chinese citizens have voiced their opinion online in support of the legislation.

 LCA is dedicated to putting an end to China’s dog and cat meat trade and your support is crucial.